Quincy News API & Wire Format

 Wire Semantics & Conventions

-- Byte order & packing: All integers are unsigned and encoded in network byte order (big-endian).
+- Byte order & packing: All integers are unsigned and encoded in little-endian.
 Fields are packed exactly as listed; there is no implicit struct padding on the wire.

 - Strings (variable-length): UTF-8 with an explicit